 Automatic Course Shell Creation

 Course shells for each term are created from Peoplesoft course data.
-Shells beginning appearing shortly after the schedule for a term is published.
 A "course shell" is a course website without any content, which is available for instructors to use.
 Login to Canvas through the my.csustan.edu portal and add content to the course shell.

-Students will be unable to view or access the course until the instructor makes it available (Publish).
+Students are added to the rosters of the Canvas shell as soon as they register for the course.
+However, students will be unable to view or access the course until the instructor makes it available (Publish).

-If the instructor is teaching a cross-listed course, or is teaching multiple sections of the same course, and only wishes to use one of the Course Shells, the instructor ask email@example.com for help to merge the courses/sections.
+If the instructor is teaching a cross-listed course, or is teaching multiple sections of the same course, and only wishes to use one of the course shells, the instructor can combine the rosters into a single shell.

 Automatic Instructor Assignment to a Course Shell

 If available in PeopleSoft, instructor information will be used to enroll instructors in their shell(s).
-If the instructor information in PeopleSoft for the course is listed as Staff, the Canvas shell will not be assigned to anyone by default.
-If the courses are not accessible to you from Canvas and the instructor of record is Staff, you will have to contact your department to update PeopleSoft.
+If the courses are not accessible to you from Canvas and the instructor of record is not set, contact your department to update PeopleSoft.
 PeopleSoft data is sent to Canvas every two hours between 6 am and 6 pm, Monday through Friday.

 If you are team-teaching a course, the first instructor listed in PeopleSoft will be assigned to the Canvas course and that person will need to add and change the role of the other co-instructor(s).